ayshih/Square-L/README.md

 ﻿Square-L
 --------
 A SQRL client for Windows Phone 8, currently at the proof-of-concept stage.
 Identity management is not yet implemented; the identity (master key and password) is hard-coded.
-You can scan a SQRL QR codes and choose to send the SQRL login request.
+You can scan a SQRL QR code, and then, upon entering the correct password, choose to send the SQRL login request.

 Also see
 --------